 Other studies have found similar results.
 “Estrogens and estrogen receptor are clearly linked to the development and progression of prostate cancer.”

 This begins to make more sense.
-Older men tend to have androgens decline and estrogens levels raise simply with age.
+Older men tend to have androgen levels decline and estrogen levels rise directly with age.
 Many men end up with higher estrogen levels than postmenopausal women!

 The prostate doesn’t just have a high affinity for DHT, it also concentrates estrogens.
 To understand why it’s useful to look at fetal development.
 In the center of the prostatic urethra is an indentation called the utricle.
 This is the undeveloped form of the uterus found in men, which retains estrogen receptors.
 Many of the cells surrounding this tissue also have estrogen receptors.